generations-beyond/gb-bot/readme.txt

 #### 1.5.0 - 2024-05-09
 * Security: Update dependencies.
-* Enhancement: Rank Math SEO's structured data for author can now be overriden with an advanced setting.
+* Enhancement: Rank Math SEO's structured data for author can now be overridden with an advanced setting.

 #### 1.4.1 - 2024-03-26
 * Security: Patch for CVE-2024-29180.